NSX Advanced Load Balancer Controller Sizing

 The size recommendations shown in the table are based on the following operational assumptions:

-- DDoS attacks are less than 1 percent of the traffic.
+- DDoS attacks are less than one percent of the traffic.

 - Significant logs are no more than 10 percent of total logs.
 (This means 90 percent of the transactions are good and result only in non-significant logs.)